Chapter 3 : The Actress

 The Actress belongs to Austin Gibbs.
 It's one of my favourite songs to listen to during travels.
 J.K.
 Rowling created this really awesome world of witches and wizards and these characters.
 She owns them.
 I just own Lorelei Wright (and some other characters you haven't met yet).

 Thanks for reading.
-Please
+Please review.

 xoxo The Tired Magician